|

 it is believed that stretching before certain activities can help

-minimize injury and gives you a wider range of motion during the
+It also gives you a wider range of motion during the

 activity.
 As a general rule, you should stretch before an